krishna-swaroop/RGB-Spotify-Display/README.md

-# rpi-spotify-matrix-display
+# RGB-Spotify-Display and Player

-A Spotify display for 64x64 RGB LED matrices
+A Spotify display for 64x64 RGB LED matrices with RC522 RFID Scanner Integration.

 ![emulator screenshot](screenshot.png)